Drag13/articles/SyncGitAndAzure/article.md

 # How to sync your Git and Azure

-* Create git
+* Create git repository
 * Create project
 * Install angular
 * Commit
-* Create WebApp in Azure
+* Create AppService in Azure
 * Connect Git and Azure
 * Add .deployment file
 * Add build.cmd
 * Commit and Enjoy

+[SyncGitAndAzure]